NEET Exam > NEET Notes > Biology Class 12 > NCERT Solutions: Microbes in Human Welfare

 Biogas, Citric acid, Penicillin and Curd.

-Ans: The order of arrangement of products according to their decreasing importance is:
+Ans: The decreasing order of importance is:

-Penicillin- Biogas − Citric acid − Curd
+Penicillin - Biogas - Citric acid - Curd

 Q15: How do bio-fertilisers enrich the fertility of the soil?